-I live in head-Bangalore or as we’d like to call it.
-When I was younger, my parents weren’t so well off and that meant we lived in an impoverished neighborhood, where we literally lived with farmer folk who clearly had more money than we did.
+I live in head-Bangalore, or as we’d like to call it.
+When I was younger, my parents weren’t so well off, and that meant we lived in an impoverished neighborhood where we lived with farmer folk who clearly had more money than we did.

 Those were simpler times, and there was no shame in living in a rented apartment where livestock was reared in the vicinity.
-In fact, my Dad made me wash a few cows during the summer holidays so that I would learn a valuable lesson: dignity of labor, that my country continues to have no understanding of!
+My Dad made me wash a few cows during the summer holidays so that I would learn a valuable lesson: the dignity of labor that my country continues to have no understanding of!

 How times have changed, indeed!

-In a sense, and a quote made by Arnie recently, everything that seemed old has become new, and while that’s true with exercise and fitness with certain old school practices being in the limelight again, it's not very different with nutrition too.
+In a sense, and a quote by Arnie recently, everything that seemed old has become new.
+While that’s true with exercise and fitness, with certain old-school practices being in the limelight again, nutrition’s not very different.

 But is all this commercialization of food good for us?
 What about taking the ‘organic’ route?
 Shouldn’t that count for something too?

-And it has, and which is why farmers’ markets (also known as a Saturday market) is probably one of the best places to make a start with.
+And it has, which is why farmers’ markets (also known as Saturday markets) are probably one of the best places to start.

 Why Saturday Markets Might be an Excellent Solution

-While the supermarket exemplifies the industrial approach (read as: processed) taken to food production, Saturday markets takes one back to the good old days where every food was fresh, healthy and you guessed it – cheaper.
+While the supermarket exemplifies the industrial approach (read as processed) taken to food production, Saturday markets take one back to the good old days when every food was fresh, healthy, and, you guessed it – cheaper.

-In fact, with the awareness of the need for fresh produce, consumers are now preferring the old school approach, and which is why you should try this as well, if you haven’t already.
+In fact, with the awareness of the need for fresh produce, consumers are now preferring the old-school approach, which is why you should try this as well if you haven’t already.

-It’s beneficial not only to farmers, who make more money, while it costs less for consumers.
+It’s beneficial not only to farmers, who make more money, but it costs less for consumers.

-If you aren’t ready for this change in approach, then this statistic released by the Farmers’ Markets of America has revealed that the costs involved in purchasing produce from Saturday markets is 91% of the time lesser than available at supermarkets.
+Suppose you aren’t ready for this change in approach.
+In that case, this statistic released by the Farmers’ Markets of America has revealed that the costs involved in purchasing produce from Saturday markets are 91% of the time lesser than those available at supermarkets.

-And you guessed it – no middle men means lower cost, and definitely no need for refrigeration or even processing for that matter.
+And you guessed it – no middlemen means lower cost and no need for refrigeration or processing.